sous-chefs/firewall/README.md

 * `destination`: ip address or subnet to filter on packet destination, must be a valid IP
 * `position` (*default: 50*): **relative** position to insert rule at.
 Position may be any integer between 0 < n < 100 (exclusive), and more than one rule may specify the same position.

-Additional properties for advanced firewall rules that tied to specific firewall solutions. **Note: These properties are *not* firewall-agnostic, so you must ensure they are used only on the appropriate firewall solutions**:
+Additional properties for advanced firewall rules that are tied to specific firewall backends. **Note: These properties are *not* firewall-agnostic, so you must ensure they are used only on the appropriate firewall backends**:

 * `zone`: (*firewalld*), a string, such as `public` that the rule will be applied.
 Defaults to the system's configured default zone.